aherstek/geom99exam/README.md

   * The local government has no server infrastructure and no capacity to host web sites or servers.
 Their IT department is minimal and only supports windows desktop machines.
   * :key: I will be implementing Google Cloud Platform to host a VM instance as their server and consequently, GeoServer
   * The real estate agents need to see parcel ownership boundaries (4,000 parcels polygon records) over some type of aerial image.
-  * :key: Open Layers It has the ability to display vmap tiles, vector data and markers loaded from any source as well as various basemaps, including aerial imagery.
+  * :key: OpenLayers has the ability to display vmap tiles, vector data and markers loaded from any source as well as various basemaps, including aerial imagery.
   * The parcels data from the province are available as a GeoPackage download or as an ArcGIS Server Map Service, your choice.
 The solution must be updated at least each week with a fresh parcel layer (if necessary).
   * :key: This solution will use a GeoPackage download.
 Working in the GCP VM can allow for updates in data.
   * The city also has data for roads (2,200-line segments), parks (23 polygons), address points (5,500 points), which are updated a no more than 6 times per year and would be ideal to show those on the map as well.